- New York Times bestselling travel book author.

-• Winner of 2015 gold Lowell Thomas Award for best travel book, 2021 Silver National Outdoor Book Award, three gold Indie book of the year awards, and more than 20 others.
+- Winner of 2024 gold Lowell Thomas Award for best guidebook, 2015 gold Lowell Thomas Award for best travel book, 2021 silver National Outdoor Book Award, three gold Indie” book of the year” awards, and more than 20 others.

-• I’ve also written three books about music.
-I’m a pianist (classical, church, and pop/rock music) and a piano teacher.
-I also play bass guitar, hammered dulcimer, cello, and guitar.
+- I’m a pianist (classical, church, and pop/rock music) and a piano teacher.
+I also play cello, bass guitar, hammered dulcimer, and guitar.
+I’ve written three books about music.

-• Superpower: Learning new stuff and sharing it with others via books, how-to articles, public speaking, and teaching.
+- Superpower: Learning new stuff and sharing it with others via books, how-to articles, public speaking, performing, and teaching.

 Click to visit my book page, magazine page, photography page, music website, and bio.